2. Complex Sentences

 |---|---|

-| mi le makan in kuwosi | I eat a fruit |
+| mi le amo in pawo mi | I love my dog |

-| mi in kuwosi le makan | I eat a fruit |
+| mi in pawo mi le amo | I love my dog |

-When the subject is not first, ambiguity arises:
+However, if we continue to not mark the subject, when the subject is not first, ambiguity arises:

 To avoid this, the subject must be marked with men when it is not in the first position:

-- in kuwosi le makan men mi
+- in pawo mi le amo men mi

-- le makan men mi in kuwosi
+- le amo men mi in pawo mi

 It is also allowed at the start:

-- men mi le makan in kuwosi
+- men mi le amo in pawo mi

 All of these have the same literal meaning.
 Word order in Kokanu is a rhetorical choice and can be used to stress certain parts of the sentence.